RonaldAllanRivera/report-system-laravel/README.md

   - A grand SUMMARY row is shown at the bottom (`tfoot`).
 - Money formatting: Spend, Revenue, P/L, Daily Cap, CPM, and Set CPM display with a `$` sign.
  - If Binom has revenue for a campaign and there is no matching Rumble spend, the row is still included (revenue-only) so totals remain accurate.
+ - Copy table: Click the red COPY TABLE button beside the revenue text in each section header to copy the full table to the clipboard (TSV).
+Paste directly into Google Sheets/Excel.

 ## Import Formats
 - Rumble Data (CSV): `Campaign`, `Spend`, `CPM`